jackboberg/spife/docs/reference/request.md

 #### `request.id → String`

 A per-request base64'd uuid.
-If the knork server [is marked as internal][ref-knork-options-internal], then the request ID will be populated by the [request ID headers][ref-knork-options-headers].
+If the spife server [is marked as internal][ref-spife-options-internal], then the request ID will be populated by the [request ID headers][ref-spife-options-headers].
 If the server is external, incoming headers will be hashed and a unique ID will be appended.

 The [logging middleware][ref-middleware-logging] will automatically included